Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-At this critical point, both edges merge and thus the head block vanishes.
-It means that for $\eta_{0}\le\eta_{c},$ the solution (\ref{eq:xi-L}-\ref{eq:v-L}) has to connect directly to the quiescent downstream state with $\eta_{+}=-1$ and $\vartheta_{+}=0.$ Then the interface height and shear velocity behind the jump are related by (\ref{eq:v2-R}).
-Combining this relation with (\ref{eq:eta-L},\ref{eq:v-L}) we obtain
+At this critical point, both edges merge and, thus, the head block vanishes.
+It means that for $\eta_{0}\le\eta_{c},$ solution (\ref{eq:xi-L})\textendash (\ref{eq:v-L}) has to connect directly to the quiescent downstream state with $\eta_{+}=-1$ and $\vartheta_{+}=0.$ Then the interface height and the shear velocity behind the jump are related by Eq. (\ref{eq:v2-R}).
+Combining this relation with solution (\ref{eq:eta-L},\ref{eq:v-L}), we obtain